Man in custody following SWAT situation in Doña Ana County - NewsBreak

 ‘Boss Lady,’ seven others arrested as agents dismantle ‘prolific’ human smuggling ring

-EL PASO, Texas (Border Report) — Led by a woman known as the “Boss Lady,” an alleged human smuggling ring hid migrants in suitcases or crammed them into the back of tractor-trailers, federal authorities announced Tuesday.
-The Department of Justice on Tuesday announced the disruption and dismantling...
+Led by a woman known as the "Boss Lady," an alleged human smuggling ring hid migrants in suitcases or crammed them into the back of tractor-trailers, federal authorities announced Tuesday.

 KRQE News 13